Ghatazhak/AngularStyling/src/styles/BlockElementModifier.md

 # Block Element Modifier (BEM) Primer

-This guide provides a quick introduction to using the BEM (Block Element Modifier) methodology for naming CSS classes.
+This primer provides a quick introduction to using the BEM (Block Element Modifier) methodology for naming CSS classes.
 BEM helps in creating reusable components and code sharing in front-end development.

 ## BEM Methodology